MatthewGarradAda/apa1-supa-task-frontend/README.md

 ### Test Structure
 - Unit tests for utilities and context
 - Component tests for critical user paths
-- Integration tests for key features
+- Manual testing using the local environment

 ## Development